unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 )[-1]: pass
 ```

-As tempted as someone may be to put the `print` outwith the while-conditional itself, it is _not_ the same as the former code given as it would run an iteration behind, although it is arguably more beautiful that having the `print` inside.
+As tempted as someone may be to put the `print` outwith the while-conditional itself, it is _not_ the same as the former code given as it would run an iteration behind, although it is arguably more beautiful than having the `print` inside.
 The general structure that I define for any while-loop of the form:

 ```py
 <pre-loop>